 Job Outlook and Salary Range for Revenue Agents

-A nationwide survey conducted by the BLS shows that revenue agents, and tax examiners and collectors earned a median annual wage of $51,430 in 2015.
-The top 10% earned more than $96,060.
-Both figures represent a slight increase over 2014.
+A nationwide survey conducted by the BLS shows that revenue agents, and tax examiners and collectors earned a median annual wage of $52,060 in 2016.
+The top 10% earned $97,440.
 Wages were higher for federal workers, compared with those for employees of state and local governments.

 Salary potential generally is affected by local market conditions, as are employment opportunities.
 Educational qualifications and work experience also are factors considered by employers.